mtumilowicz/scrum-notes/README.md

 ### Planning
 * by Scrum Team
 * time-boxed: <= eight hours for a one-month Sprint
-* answers the following:
-    * What can be delivered in the Increment resulting from the upcoming Sprint?
-    * How will the work needed to deliver the Increment be achieved?
-* Topic One: What can be done this Sprint?
-    * Development Team works to forecast the functionality that will be developed during the Sprint
-    * Product Owner discusses the objective that the Sprint should achieve and the Product Backlog items that, if completed in the Sprint, would achieve the Sprint Goal
-    * input to this meeting:
+* input to this meeting
     * Product Backlog
     * latest product Increment
     * projected capacity of the Development Team
     * past performance of the Development Team
+* what can be done?
+    * Product Owner discusses the objective that the Sprint should achieve
+        * and the Product Backlog items that would achieve the Sprint Goal
-    * number of items selected from the Product Backlog for the Sprint is solely up to the Development Team
+    * number of items selected is solely up to the Development Team
-        * Only the Development Team can assess what it can accomplish over the upcoming Sprint
+        * only the Development Team can assess what it can accomplish
-    * During Sprint Planning the Scrum Team also crafts a Sprint Goal
+    * Scrum Team crafts a Sprint Goal
-        * Sprint Goal is an objective that will be met within the Sprint through the implementation of the Product Backlog
-            * Sprint Goal provides guidance to the Development Team on why it is building the Increment
-* Topic Two: How will the chosen work get done?
+* how will the chosen work get done?
     * Sprint Backlog = Product Backlog items selected for this Sprint + the plan for delivering
-    * Work planned for the first days of the Sprint by the Development Team is decomposed by the end of this meeting, often to units of one day or less
+    * work planned for the first days of the Sprint by the Development Team is decomposed by the end of this meeting
+        * often to units of one day or less

 ### Sprint Goal
-* is an objective set for the Sprint that can be met through the implementation of Product Backlog
+* is an objective that can be met through the implementation of Product Backlog
 * provides guidance to the Development Team on why it is building the Increment
 * created during the Sprint Planning meeting
 * selected Product Backlog items deliver one coherent function, which can be the Sprint Goal
-* can be any other coherence that causes the Development Team to work together rather than on separate initiatives
+* causes the Development Team to work together rather than on separate initiatives

 ### Daily Scrum
+* is a key inspect and adapt meeting
+* time-boxed: <= 15 min
-* is a 15-minute time-boxed event for the Development Team
+* internal meeting for the Development Team
+    * Scrum Master ensures that others (if any) do not disrupt the meeting
-* is held every day of the Sprint
+* held every day of the Sprint
-* at it, the Development Team plans work for the next 24 hours
+* plans work for the next 24 hours
 * optimizes team collaboration and performance by inspecting the work since the last Daily Scrum
-* forecasts upcoming Sprint work
+* forecasts upcoming work
 * is held at the same time and place each day to reduce complexity
-* Development Team uses the Daily Scrum to inspect progress toward the Sprint Goal and to inspect how progress is trending toward completing the work in the Sprint Backlog
+* inspect progress toward the Sprint Goal
+* inspect how progress is trending toward completing the work in the Sprint Backlog
 * optimizes the probability that the Development Team will meet the Sprint Goal
-* is set by the Development Team and can be conducted in different ways if it focuses on progress toward the Sprint Goal
+* questions
-    * What did I do yesterday that helped the Development Team meet the Sprint Goal?
+    * what did I do yesterday that helped the Development Team meet the Sprint Goal?
-    * What will I do today to help the Development Team meet the Sprint Goal?
+    * what will I do today to help the Development Team meet the Sprint Goal?
-    * Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
+    * do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
-* Development Team or team members often meet immediately after the Daily Scrum for detailed discussions, or to adapt, or replan, the rest of the Sprint’s work
+* Development Team or team members often meet immediately after the Daily Scrum for detailed discussions, or to adapt, or replan
-* Scrum Master ensures that the Development Team has the meeting
 * Development Team is responsible for conducting the Daily Scrum
-* is an internal meeting for the Development Team
-    * If others are present, the Scrum Master ensures that they do not disrupt the meeting
+* pros
+    * improve communications
+    * eliminate other meetings
-* improve communications, eliminate other meetings, identify impediments to development for removal, highlight and promote quick decision-making, and improve the Development Team’s level of knowledge
+    * identify impediments to development
+    * highlight and promote quick decision-making
+    * improve the Development Team’s level of knowledge
-* is a key inspect and adapt meeting

 ### Review
 * is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed
 * the Scrum Team and stakeholders collaborate about what was done in the Sprint
-* is an informal meeting, not a status meeting, and the presentation of the Increment is intended to elicit feedback and foster collaboratioN
+* is an informal meeting, not a status meeting
+* presentation of the Increment, feedback
-* at most a four-hour meeting for one-month Sprints
+* time-box: <= at most a four-hour meeting for one-month Sprints
 * includes the following elements:
-    * Attendees include the Scrum Team and key stakeholders invited by the Product Owner
+    * attendees: Scrum Team + key stakeholders invited by the Product Owner
+    * Product Owner
-    * The Product Owner explains what Product Backlog items have been “Done” and what has not been “Done”;
+        * explains what items have been "Done" and what has not been "Done"
+        * discusses the Product Backlog
+        * if needed: projects likely target and delivery dates based on progress
+    * Development Team
-    * The Development Team discusses what went well during the Sprint, what problems it ran into, and how those problems were solved;
+        * discusses what went well during the Sprint
+        * discusses what problems it ran into and how those problems were solved
-    * The Development Team demonstrates the work that it has “Done” and answers questions about the Increment;
+        * demonstrates the work that it has "Done"
-    * The Product Owner discusses the Product Backlog as it stands
-        * He or she projects likely target and delivery dates based on progress to date (if needed);
+        * answers questions about the Increment
-    * The entire group collaborates on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning;
+    * entire group collaborates on what to do next
+        * Sprint Review provides valuable input to subsequent Planning
-    * Review of how the marketplace or potential use of the product might have changed what is the most valuable thing to do next
+    * review what is the most valuable thing to do next
-    * Review of the timeline, budget, potential capabilities, and marketplace for the next anticipated releases of functionality or capability of the product
+    * review of the timeline, budget, potential capabilities, and marketplace
-* result of the Sprint Review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint
+* result of the Sprint Review is a revised Product Backlog
-    * Product Backlog may also be adjusted overall to meet new opportunities

 ### Retrospective
+* Scrum Team
-* is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint
+* opportunity to inspect itself and create a plan for improvements for the next Sprint
-* occurs after the Sprint Review and prior to the next Sprint Planning
+* occurs after the Review and prior to the next Planning
-* at most a three-hour meeting for one-month Sprints
+* time-boxed: <= three-hour meeting for one-month Sprints
-* Scrum Master ensures that the event takes place and that attendants understand its purpose
-* Scrum Master ensures that the meeting is positive and productive
-* The purpose of the Sprint Retrospective is to:
+* inspect how the last Sprint went
-    * Inspect how the last Sprint went with regards to people, relationships, process, and tools;
+    * regards to people, relationships, process, and tools
-    * Identify and order the major items that went well and potential improvements; and,
+* identify and order the major items that went well and potential improvements
-    * Create a plan for implementing improvements to the way the Scrum Team does its work.
+* create a plan for implementing improvements
-* By the end of the Sprint Retrospective, the Scrum Team should have identified improvements that it will implement in the next Sprint
+* By the end - Scrum Team should have identified improvements that it will implement in the next Sprint
-    * Implementing these improvements in the next Sprint is the adaptation to the inspection of the Scrum Team itself
+    * adaptation to the inspection of the Scrum Team itself

 ## Scrum Artifacts
-* represent work or value to provide transparency and opportunities for inspection and adaptation
-* specifically designed to maximize transparency of key information so that everybody has the same understanding of the artifact
+* designed to maximize transparency of key information
 ### Product Backlog
 * is an ordered list of everything that is known to be needed in the product
 * is the single source of requirements for any changes to be made to the product